All about Junior High Course Registration

 Meet your counselor!

 I am from Houston, Texas.
 I have been married to Mr. Tellez for 11 years.
 We welcomed our first child, Mia, in January 2018!
-I was a teacher before I became a counselor.
 I have taught third grade and first grade before I became a school counselor.
 This will be my fifth year of being a counselor at York Elementary.

 I graduated from Alvin High School.
 I earned my Associate's Degree in Elementary Education from Alvin Community College.
 I graduated with my Bachelor's Degree in Interdisciplinary Studies (Education) from the University of Houston-Victoria.
 I earned my Master's Degree in School Counseling from Lamar University.